 It should also help deter any rot from taking place and spoiling your harvest.

-Common Problems with Watermelon
+Common Problems and Solutions to Watermelon

 Watermelons don’t have many issues, but you need to be aware of the few pests and diseases which can destroy your crop.
 Here is what you should look out for: